The following are the spouse visa UK requirements in 2022:

-- other income such as dividends or rental income.
+- other income listed under the “Non-employment income” category such as dividends or rental income.

-#2 For most couples, the level of income required is £18,600, but this can change depending on three factors:
+#2 For most partners, the level of income required is £18,600, but this can change depending on the following:

-If you are submitting an application for you and your dependent children (that is children under 18 years of age) then you must show £18,600 for yourself and an additional £3,800 for the first child and £2,400 for each additional child.
+If you are submitting an application for you and your dependent children (i.e., children under 18 years of age who are also applying for a visa) then you must show £18,600 for yourself and an additional £3,800 for the first child and £2,400 for each additional child.

 ii) Cash savings

 If you are relying solely on cash savings to meet the financial requirement, then the level of funds you must demonstrate will be at least £62,500 (depending on whether dependant children are also applying).

 Cash funds of at least £16,000 but less than £62,000 can be combined with most sources of income to show you meet the financial requirement.